vmware/go-ipfix/README.md

 ```
 Broker address will be `kafka-service.kafka.svc:9092`.
 Notice that `KAFKA_ADVERTISED_LISTENERS` for kafka-broker and broker address should be consistent and accessible
 from other namespaces.
-Also, versioned images of kafka-broker `projects.registry.vmware.com/antrea/confluentinc-kafka:v6.2.0`
+Also, versioned images of kafka-broker `confluentinc/cp-kafka:6.2.0`
-and zookeeper `projects.registry.vmware.com/antrea/confluentinc-zookeeper:v6.2.0` are used in the set-up.
-Proper
+and zookeeper `confluentinc/cp-zookeeper:6.2.0` are used in the set-up.
+Other
-upload of Docker images is required to support more versions.
+versions have not been validated.

 Currently, `antrea/kafka-consumer` only supports decoding and logging messages with AntreaFlowMsg proto schema.